Pipeline Deployments

 How Deployments Work

-To deploy a pipeline or snapshot, a Deployer stack component needs to be in your active stack:
+To deploy a pipeline or snapshot, a Deployer stack component needs to be in your active stack.
+You can use the default stack, which has a default local deployer that will deploy the pipeline directly on your local machine as a background process:

 The Deployer stack component manages the deployment of pipelines as long-running HTTP servers.
 It integrates with a specific infrastructure back-end like Docker, AWS App Runner, GCP Cloud Run etc., in order to implement the following functionalities: